kms1212/foliOS/README.md

 foliOS views traditional memory views not as a burden to be removed, but as a **Heritage** that enables safety.
 By maintaining a traditional memory model view for user processes while providing a high-speed "fast-path" for modules, Strata achieves a high degree of POSIX compatibility alongside next-generation I/O throughput.

-* **Linux Driver Parity:** By emulating Linux kernel headers, foliOS allows for a **seamless porting path** for existing drivers.
+* **Linux Driver Porting Profile:** A future compatibility profile may emulate selected Linux driver helper APIs on top of the native module runtime.
-  * **Unified Memory:** `copy_from_user` can be reduced to a direct pointer access under controlled module-protection conditions.
+  * **User Buffer Access:** `copy_from_user`-style helpers must translate to validated module-runtime operations such as bounded copies, temporary mapping windows, page loans, or descriptor-mediated access.
+Module code must not assume it can freely dereference arbitrary user pointers.
-  * **Sync Mapping:** Traditional `cli/sti` or spinlocks are transparently mapped to **VIF (Virtual Interrupt Flag)** operations.
+  * **Sync Mapping:** Traditional `cli/sti` or spinlock-shaped helpers may map to **VIF (Virtual Interrupt Flag)** and late-masking operations where the module runtime defines equivalent semantics.
-  * **MMIO/IOPB Directness:** High-performance drivers (NVMe, NIC) interact with hardware registers without leaving Ring 3.
+  * **MMIO/IOPB Directness:** High-performance drivers may receive carefully scoped MMIO or IOPB authority, but that authority is granted by the loader/runtime contract rather than by ambient Ring 3 access.

 ### Trust Model: Operational vs. Security

 Strata separates trust into security authorization and operational reliability.
 Module protection is primarily a fault-containment mechanism for signed, trusted code that may still contain bugs.
 It is not presented as a complete sandbox for hostile code:

 * **Security-Authorized Modules:** Drivers and system modules are cryptographically signed and verified at load-time.
-To achieve raw performance, foliOS prioritizes hardware-assisted mitigations where available, and applies software barriers selectively at trust boundaries:
+To keep fast paths low-overhead, foliOS prioritizes hardware-assisted mitigations where available, and applies software barriers selectively at trust boundaries:
   * **Control Flow Integrity (Spectre v2):** Instead of costly software trampolines (Retpoline), foliOS utilizes **Intel CET (Control-flow Enforcement Technology)** and **eIBRS**.
 This enforces strict Indirect Branch Tracking (IBT) at the hardware level with reduced overhead.
   * **Data Sanctity (Spectre v1):** Mitigation is applied strategically rather than indiscriminately.
 The SDK provides **`GUARD` macros** (selective `LFENCE` or arithmetic masking).
 Developers are required to apply these barriers only at critical boundaries where untrusted data (e.g., from User Space or Network) is ingested, preserving the pipeline performance for internal logic.
 * **Operational Fault Containment:** The Micro-Core remains the ultimate guardian.
 While modules are trusted not to *attack*, they are not trusted to be *crash-free*.
 The kernel protects system integrity from module failures through **Ring 3 execution**, module protection shards, and strict loader/runtime contracts that prevent faulty modules from directly corrupting core kernel regions or unrelated module state.